-WASHINGTON, DC - The head of the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced today that President Bush declared a major disaster exists in the State of Alaska and ordered Federal aid to supplement State and local recovery efforts in the area struck by a severe fall storm, tidal surges, and flooding from September 22-26, 2005.
+WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) today announced that federal disaster aid has been made available for Alaska to supplement state and local recovery efforts in the area struck by severe storms, flooding, landslides, and mudslides during the period of October 8-13, 2006.

-Acting FEMA Director R. David Paulison said Federal funding is available to State and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe fall storm, tidal surges, and flooding.
-Areas included in the disaster declaration are the Bering Strait Regional Education Attendance Area, Kashunamiut Regional Education Attendance Area, Lower Kuskokwim Regional Education Attendance Area, and the Northwest Artic Borough.
+FEMA Director David Paulison said federal funding is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe storms, flooding, landslides, and mudslides in the Chugach Regional Educational Attendance Area, the Copper River Regional Educational Attendance Area, and the Kenai Peninsula Borough.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Paulison named Dennis Hunsinger as the Federal Coordinating Officer for Federal recovery operations in the affected area.
-Hunsinger said that additional designations may be made at a later date if requested by the State and warranted by the results of further damage assessments.
+Paulison named William M. Lokey the Federal Coordinating Officer for federal recovery operations in the affected area.
+Lokey said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.